Skip to main content

 4-10 weeks minimum

 Most studies showed effects after 4 weeks.
-McGill study used 10 weeks.
-Long-term engagement produces stronger benefits than short-term training
+Long-term engagement produces stronger benefits

 Consistency Matters

 PROTECT study found frequency-dependent benefits: greater puzzle engagement associated with better cognitive performance.
-Jigsaw puzzle research showed long-term engagement produces measurable benefits while short-term interventions (under 30 days) showed minimal effects.
-MCI study found consistent engagement (3-4+ times weekly) produced strongest effects.
+Jigsaw puzzle research showed long-term engagement produces measurable benefits while short-term interventions showed minimal effects.